Psychologist Wollongong

 $242 + GST (Senior Psychologist - Mark, Melinda)

-Under tax law, provisional psychologists do not pay GST
+Under tax law, provisional psychologists do not need to pay GST